Skip to main content

 Eligibility

-Your dog may be a good candidate for this study if they are a senior dog (10 years or older!) experiencing any of the following conditions: decreased interest in playing, weight loss, muscle loss, difficulty walking, and/or get tired out more easily when exercising.
+Your dog may be a good candidate for this study if they are a senior dog (10 years or older!) experiencing two or more of the following conditions: decreased interest in playing, weight loss, muscle loss, difficulty walking, and/or get tired out more easily when exercising.

-Dogs with stable chronic diseases which are not expected to impact the dog’s ability to complete the study may be accepted at the discretion of the researchers (ex. heart murmur without evidence of progression towards heart failure).
+Dogs with stable chronic diseases which are not expected to impact the dog’s ability to complete the study may be accepted at the discretion of the researchers (for example, a dog with a heart murmur without evidence of progression towards heart failure).

 If you suspect your dog is currently experiencing pain and/or you are unhappy with the pain management that your dog is currently receiving, please consult with your dog’s veterinarian to optimize their pain management prior to entering the study.
 The study is designed to see if rehabilitation therapy improves the health and well-being of frail dogs and therefore, we want to ensure your dog’s pain is well managed with medication, if you choose to do so, prior to the start of the study.